UnrealContainers/unrealcontainers.github.io/collections/_docs/use-cases/linux-installed-builds.md

 ---
 title: Linux Installed Builds
-tagline: Use container images as a source of prebuilt binaries in lieu of the Epic Games Launcher under Linux.
+tagline: Use container images as a source of pre-built binaries in lieu of the Epic Games Launcher under Linux.
 quickstart: "workflows"
 order: 7
 ---